KayzenDevFR/clean-gray/README.md

 This theme contains a gray clean background, no feature that destroy's the user interface.

+This is a remake of the original Dark Matter theme by [Gibbu](https://github.com/DiscordStyles/DarkMatter/commits?author=Gibbu) (AKA Discord Style Developper).

 A little link to my channel : [Youtube Channel](https://www.youtube.com/channel/UCy9RtfcgHxcTVY8OWNT30hg)

 # Theme Credits